-All school districts are covered under the Family Medical Leave Act and are required to keep certain payroll and employee identification records and post pertinent notices regarding FMLA for its employees; however, employees are only eligible for FMLA benefits if the district has fifty (50)or more employees within a seventy-five (75)mile radius of the district's offices.
+All school districts are covered under the Family Medical Leave Act and are required to keep certain payroll and employee identification records and post pertinent notices regarding FMLA for its employees; however, employees are only eligible for FMLA benefits if the district has fifty (50) or more employees within a seventy-five (75) mile radius of the district's offices.
 Your district may choose to offer FMLA benefits to your employees even though they are not technically eligible.
-If your district has less than fifty (50) employees and chooses not to offer FMLA benefits, replace the above policy with the following language to inform your employees of why FMLA benefits do not apply to them and to help avoid possible confusion resulting from the posting of FMLA notices:

-Determining whether an absence qualifies as FMLA leave is a DISTRICT responsibility and not the employee's.
+If your district has less than fifty (50) employees and chooses not to offer FMLA benefits, replace the above policy with the following language to inform your employees of why FMLA benefits do not apply to them and to help avoid possible confusion resulting from the posting of FMLA notices: Employees are eligible for benefits under the Family Medical Leave Act when the district has fifty (50) or more employees.
+The School District has less than fifty (50) employees and therefore employees are not eligible for FMLA benefits.
+Determining whether an absence gualifies as FMLA leave is a DISTRICT responsibility and not the employee's.
 While much of the statutes' language refers to an employee's request for FMLA leave, the employee has NO mandatory responsibility for initiating the exchange of information that might relate his/her absence to that of the FMLA.